infoyouth/infoyouth.github.io/_posts/2024-11-28-c-control-statements-decision-making.md

 }
 ```

-**Commented Output:**
+**Output:**

 ```
 Grade: B
 ```

 ## <span style="color:#2980b9">`if else if else` Chain ⛓️</span>

-The `else if` construct is a convenient way to chain multiple conditions together.
+The `else if` construct is a convenient way to chain multiple conditions
+together.
 It only checks the next condition if the previous one is false.
+This
-This is more efficient than deeply nested `if else` statements in many cases.
+is more efficient than deeply nested `if else` statements in many cases.

 ## <span style="color:#2980b9">Important Considerations 🤔</span>

-* **Indentation:** While not strictly required by the compiler, proper indentation makes your code significantly more readable and understandable.
+- **Indentation:** While not strictly required by the compiler, proper
+  indentation makes your code significantly more readable and understandable.
   Always indent your code blocks consistently!
-* **Boolean Expressions:** Ensure your conditions are correctly formulated to evaluate to `true` or `false`.
+- **Boolean Expressions:** Ensure your conditions are correctly formulated to
+  evaluate to `true` or `false`.
-* **Operator Precedence:** Be mindful of operator precedence when writing complex boolean expressions.
-Use parentheses `()` to enforce the desired order of operations.
+- **Operator Precedence:** Be mindful of operator precedence when writing
+  complex boolean expressions.
+Use parentheses `()` to enforce the desired order
+  of operations.

-By mastering the `if else` statement, you gain crucial control over the flow of your C programs, enabling you to create dynamic and responsive applications.
+By mastering the `if else` statement, you gain crucial control over the flow of
+your C programs, enabling you to create dynamic and responsive applications.
 Remember to practice and experiment to solidify your understanding! 🎉

 # <span style="color:#e67e22">The `if-else-if` Ladder in C 🪜</span>

-This document explains the `if-else-if` ladder in C, a fundamental programming construct used for making decisions based on multiple conditions.
-We'll explore its functionality, illustrate it with examples, and highlight its importance in creating flexible and robust programs.
+This document explains the `if-else-if` ladder in C, a fundamental programming
+construct used for making decisions based on multiple conditions.
+We'll explore
+its functionality, illustrate it with examples, and highlight its importance in
+creating flexible and robust programs.

 ## <span style="color:#2980b9">Understanding the `if-else-if` Ladder</span>

 The `if-else-if` ladder allows you to check a series of conditions sequentially.
-Once a condition evaluates to *true*, the corresponding block of code is executed, and the rest of the ladder is skipped.
-If *none* of the conditions are true, the optional `else` block at the end is executed.
-Think of it like a staircase – you climb step-by-step until you find the right step (condition) and then you stop.
+Once a condition evaluates to _true_, the corresponding block of code is
+executed, and the rest of the ladder is skipped.
+If _none_ of the conditions are
+true, the optional `else` block at the end is executed.
+Think of it like a
+staircase – you climb step-by-step until you find the right step (condition) and
+then you stop.

 ### <span style="color:#8e44ad">Syntax</span>